singhshivam/jekyll-academic/index.md

 ---

 # Biography
-Shivam Singh is currently pursing Masters of Science in Computer Science at Stony Brook University, New York.
-His areas of interests are Networks and Systems.
-His research focuses on the security and privacy of ..
+Shivam Singh is currently a graduate student pursuing a Master's degree in Computer Science at Stony Brook University.
+He received his B.Tech. degree in Computer Science and Engineering in 2013 at KIIT University, India.
+Before attending Stony Brook University he was a senior software engineer at BlogVault, a website backup & security company.
+He joined BlogVault as its first hire and played a vital role in scaling the company.

+His research interests in computer science are in the areas of security and privacy of computer networks and systems.
+He is currently working with Prof Amir Rahmati exploring the privacy issues related to home assistant products at the Ethos Lab.

+# Projects

+**GAEvents**
+a Ruby gem to send multiple user interaction events to Google Analytics; 2000+ downloads

+**Ruby-CURL**
+a true libcurl binding for Ruby; 900+ downloads

+**React External Image**
+a React Component to load external images.
+Allows fallback image URLs as option

+**ImmutableJS Examples**
+a GitHub gist containing easy to understand examples of immutable js; 100+ stars

 [Link to another page](./another-page.html).